Lewis Lehrman

-Lewis E. Lehrman (born August 15, 1938) is an American investment banker, historian, and former politician.
+Lewis E. Lehrman (August 15, 1938 – March 11, 2026) was an American investment banker, historian and politician.
 He was awarded the National Humanities Medal by President George W. Bush in 2005 for his contributions to American history, Abraham Lincoln scholarship, and monetary policy.

-Lehrman writes for the Lincoln Institute.
-He is currently a senior partner at L. E. Lehrman & Co., an investment firm he established in 1981.
-He is also the chairman of the Lehrman Institute, a public policy research and grant-making foundation founded in 1972.
+Lehrman wrote for the Lincoln Institute.
+He was a senior partner at L. E. Lehrman & Co., an investment firm he established in 1981.
+He was also the chairman of the Lehrman Institute, a public policy research and grant-making foundation founded in 1972.

 On November 10, 2005, Lehrman and Richard Gilder were awarded the National Humanities Medal in an Oval Office ceremony by US President George W. Bush.
-Lehrman converted to Catholicism.